 Collaboration: City of Bristol college

-Ginkgo has been developing an education partnership with City of Bristol College since 2022, bringing together students and artists to collaborate or learn from one another as part of commissions within the city.
+Ginkgo Projects has been developing an education partnership with City of Bristol College since 2022, bringing together students and artists to collaborate or learn from one another as part of commissions within the city.

 Recent collaborations include: